department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/engineering/architecture/community-care-technical-documentation.md

 - Verification involves matching patientICN, provider, and other data between EPS and Vista.

 #### Second Tier (Future Implementation)
-- Utilize HSRM to provide referralID.
+- Utilize CCRA to provide referralID.
 - Remove need to store referral information after user makes an appointment.
-- Use HSRM (via VAOS) to pull referral data and associated appointments from EPS or other systems.
+- Use CCRA (via vets-api) to pull referral data and associated appointments from EPS or other systems.

 #### Addendum
 - Delete referrals after the expiration date (ReferralToDate).